nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

     The configuration file for this adapter, ``micrometer.properties``, is not used.
     However, you must place the ``micrometer.properties`` file (the content can be empty).

+Disable the registry
+  You can disable to send metrics by launching application without the Java 3.0 agent.

 Working with Datadog using StatsD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~